Quantuary/Premium-Refund/README.md

 ### Trip Duration portion
-Trip duration portion can either be earned on a pro-rata linear scale or on a log scale.
+Trip duration portion can either be earned on a pro-rata linear scale or a log scale.
-The general rule of thumb is to use log scale when trip duration is relatively long as compare to lead time.
-Vice-versa on a linear scale when trip duration is relatively short as compare to lead time.
+The general rule of thumb is to use log scale when the trip duration is relatively long as compared to lead time; vice-versa on a linear scale when the trip duration is relatively short as compared to lead time.
 The exact threshold can be found in the `calculator.py` which follows the reserving document.

 ### Lead Time portion
-Lead time portion are calculated using a special formula:
+Lead time portion is calculated using a special formula:

 ![y](y.png)

-where coeficient n can be found in the documentation.
+where the coeficient n can be found in the documentation.

-##### *Please contact the actuarial reserving team if you required a copy of the documentation.*
+##### *Please contact the actuarial reserving team if you require a copy of the documentation.*